brettimus/newsy-news/README.md

 There is a lot of stuff in this repo.
 Ignore most of it.

 ### To build and test

+> You gotta have node, browserify, and sass buddy.

 All commands assume you're in the project root:

 * For the React: `cd js && watchify src/index.react.js -t babelify -o app.js`